 ***NOTES: Epsom salt, named for a bitter saline spring at Epsom in Surrey, England, is not actually salt but a naturally occurring pure mineral compound of magnesium and sulfate.
 Stress drains the body of magnesium and increases levels of adrenaline.
 When dissolved in warm water, Epsom salt is absorbed through the skin and replenishes the level of magnesium in the body.
 Magnesium helps to produce serotonin, a mood-elevating chemical within the brain that creates a feeling of calm and relaxation.
 Research shows that magnesium also increases energy and stamina by encouraging the production of ATP (adenosine triphosphate), the energy packets made in the cells.
 The sulfates in Epsom salt help flush toxins and heavy metals from the cells, easing muscle pain and helping the body to eliminate harmful substances.
 Your skin is a highly porous membrane and adding the right minerals to your bathwater triggers a process called reverse osmosis, which actually pulls salt out of your body, and harmful toxins along with it.
 Experts believe that bathing with Epsom salts a minimum of three times each week is beneficial to your health.
 Ideally you want to use 1-2 cups of salts in your warm bath and soak at least ten minutes so make up a bulk supply.
 3 cups epsom salt, 2 cups sea salt, 1 cup baking soda, 15 drops essential oil!

-God literally set me on fire so that I would have a passion for other burn victims......Now, I travel and teach, helping care givers in developing countries around the world with practical ideas on how to offer a low cost, effective, rehabilitation program to their patients.
+God literally set me on fire in 2001 with third degree burns on 40% of my body so that I could understand the needs and so that I would have a passion for other burn victims......Now, I travel and teach, helping care givers in developing countries around the world with practical ideas on how to offer a low cost, effective, rehabilitation program for their patients.

 Improving the Lives of Burn Victims in Developing Countries Around the World!!